BronsonY/text_mining/README.md

 # text_mining
-about the history of manipur as BE project.
+about the history of manipur, just testing out how can i make the processing.